African print fashion illustration about Laura Volpintesta

 The contrast of white light against dark grey or shadow is something you’ll love!

-I’ll share some examples below.
+I’ll share some examples on this page.

-LEARN MORE TECHNIQUES IN FREEDOM FASHION 2017 online intensive!
 We’l have a great time unboxing your creativity and filling your toolkit with techniques, insights, and bringing out your unique voice!

-china marker for fashion sketching
+china marker for fashion sketching demonstration video

 Today’s video takes on China Marker for fashion sketching as well as toned papers like grey or beige (links are in the video caption to each art material) in order to open you up to new ways of seeing. working, playing and experimenting.